Last Updated on 1.2.24 by Colin Mellor

-For the past few years the commercial property arena has been blossoming after it experienced a bout of dieback during the recession of 2007.
+For the past few years, the commercial property arena has been blossoming after it experienced a bout of dieback during the recession of 2007.
 Those investing in property over the past three years have seen their finances thrive due to the short supply of space coupled with high demand from businesses.
 Statistics show over the past five years, real estate value has increased yearly by 11%.
-Now however, following the historically vote to leave the EU, the commercial property market is set to go through another uncertain period.
+Now, however, following the historic vote to leave the EU, the commercial property market is set to go through another uncertain period.

 What’s the future looking like?